 Hotels: Hotels in the Ploce neighbourhood have easy access to Banje and Sv Jakov beaches.
 Look into staying at the Hotel Excelsior, Villa Dubrovnik or Grand Villa Argentina.
 See all Ploce accommodation.

 No, it will not remind you of Rio, but this is a perfectly pleasant beach on the Babin Kuk peninsula.
-It's a great family beach because the water is relatively shallow and there's a waterpark with slides, jumps and floats.
+It's a great family beach because the water is relatively shallow and there's a waterpark with slides, jumps and floats that kids will love.
 Sporty types will enjoy the waterskiing, windsurfing and other watersports.
 There's a managed portion with lounge chairs or even day beds to rent as well as a public portion plus a cafe-bar.

 Hotels: Stay on the Babin Kuk peninsula and Copacabana beach is an easy stroll.
 The closest hotel is the all-inclusive Valamar Lacroma Light.
 Also nearby is the Valamar Argosy and Valamar President.
 See all accommodation on Babin Kuk.

 Next to Copacabana is this new beach club which is on its way to becoming uber-trendy.
 The carefully manicured strip of gravel is dotted with potted palms and comfy lounge chairs upon which you can recline and sip premium cocktails.
 See the website.

 Take the coastal walk a kilometre or so east of Copacabana and there's narrow Solitudo beach near the camping ground and mobile home park of the same name.
 There's a public and private portion.
 The closest accommodation is the popular Apartments Lotos.